pretix/pretix/doc/admin/installation/docker_smallscale.rst

     mysql> FLUSH PRIVILEGES;

 Replace the asterisks with a password of your own.
 For MySQL, we will use a unix domain socket to connect to the database.
-For PostgreSQL, be sure to configure the interface binding and your firewall such that the docker container can reach PostgreSQL.
+For PostgreSQL, be sure to configure the interface binding and your firewall so that the docker container can reach PostgreSQL.

 Redis
 -----

-For caching and messaging in small-scale setups, pretix recomments using redis.
-In this small-scale setup we assume a redis instance running on the same host.
-To avoid the hassle about network configurations and firewalls, we recommend connecting to redis via an unix socket.
+For caching and messaging in small-scale setups, pretix recommends using redis.
+In this small-scale setup we assume a redis instance to be running on the same host.
+To avoid the hassle with network configurations and firewalls, we recommend connecting to redis via a unix socket.
 To enable redis on unix sockets, add the following to your ``/etc/redis/redis.conf``::

     unixsocket /tmp/redis.sock